 If you notice you have any of these symptoms on a long-term basis, then you might want to visit your healthcare provider.
 They can check labs and provide insight into what is causing your symptoms.

 What can you do to fight chronic inflammation?

 Resolving chronic inflammation, depending on the cause, can sometimes be a complex and long-term process.
 However, there are some small things we can all do today to help reduce the inflammatory load on our bodies.

 Add fruits and vegetables to your diet

 By consuming moreantioxidants, you can help reduce oxidative stress and inflammation in your body.
-This can also lower your risk of inflammation-related chronic diseases.
+This can also help lower your risk of inflammation-related chronic diseases.
 Here are some tips to add more fruits and vegetables to your diet:

 - Replace chips and pretzels with baby carrots and bell pepper strips for a crunchy snack.
 Add hummus or Greek yogurt dressing on the side for extra flavor.

 - Steam vegetables for a side dish to yourlunch anddinner meals.

 - Puree vegetables like cauliflower, broccoli, or sweet potatoes to help thicken soups or sauces.

 - Enjoy portable fruit like apples, oranges, and bananas for snacks during the day.